hemisemidemipresent/btd6-modding-tutorial/README.md

 [BTD6 Mods and Discussions](https://discord.gg/hENWNsd5pY) : Most public mods are here

 [Inferno Server](https://discord.gg/cqRqrvjv68) : Where Tewtiy gets his mods (note that most of them aren't public)

+Avoid using Nexus mods as the vast majority of them are outdated/stolen.

 1. if the mod comes in a zip file, extract it
 2. put the mod's `.dll` in the `Mods` directory